dribnet/purvs/README.md

 quite like this palette

 My alphabet gets more complex has it goes on, the letters/numbers become more an more abstract but even so when together they form a fairly functional alphabet, but alone they provoke the eye.

+ - also need to make sure all of my letters fit into their bounding box